ordina-jworks/ordina-jworks.github.io/_posts/2023-06-05-back-to-terraform.md

 # Introduction

 Public cloud computing has revolutionized the way organizations approach their IT infrastructure.
 Rather than investing in and maintaining their hardware and software, businesses can now access computing resources through the internet, on an as-needed basis.
 This shift towards public cloud adoption has created a demand for new management and deployment approaches, with Infrastructure as Code (IaC) emerging as a critical tool for cloud infrastructure management.

 IaC is the process of defining and provisioning computing infrastructure through code, rather than through manual processes.
 This approach allows for consistent, repeatable, and scalable infrastructure deployment, while also providing the ability to automate management tasks and enforce governance policies.
 With IaC, developers can write code that defines the desired state of infrastructure, which can then be deployed and improved over time.

 As organizations increase their footprint in the cloud, the need for IaC becomes increasingly important.
 Without proper automation and governance, manual infrastructure management becomes time-consuming, error-prone, and difficult to scale.
-With IaC, developers can easily collaborate and share infrastructure code, while also ensuring that resources are deployed consistently and securely.
+Developers can easily collaborate and share their infrastructure code, while also ensuring that resources are deployed consistently and securely.
 By automating infrastructure provisioning and deployment, organizations can more easily scale resources up or down as needed, optimize resource usage, and rapidly respond to changing business needs.

 In this blog post, we'll discuss 3 different IaC tools: Terraform, Pulumi and Terragrunt.
 We'll discuss two real-world cases where Pulumi and Terragrunt were replaced by Terraform.
 We'll explain why they weren't the correct fit and what lessons we learned from using them.